 Second Injury Fund

-New Jersey workplace injuries that give rise to Second Injury Fund claims can be very complicated and should only be handled by an experienced workers' compensation lawyer in our view.
-Every compensation attorney in our NJ office has handled many Second Injury Fund and total disability cases and possesses the knowledge necessary to insurer that a total disability claim succeeds.
-One of the lawyers from our firm would be happy to meet with you to discuss your total disability case and the implications of the Second Injury Fund to your workers' compensation case.
-Please do not hesitate to contact our office as a compensation lawyer is available to immediately assist you.
+New Jersey workplace injuries that give rise to Second Injury Fund claims can be very complicated and should only be handled by an experienced workers’ compensation lawyer in our view.
+Every compensation attorney in our New Jersey office has handled many Second Injury Fund and total disability cases and possesses the knowledge necessary to insurer that a total disability claim succeeds.
+One of the lawyers from our firm would be happy to meet with you to discuss your total disability case and the implications of the Second Injury Fund to your workers’ compensation case.
+Please do not hesitate to contact our office by call 800-999-0897.
+A compensation lawyer is available to immediately assist you.

 Servicios del intérprete disponibles – Spanish translation services available